 12. OFFICE: COVID-induced demand drop, rising 10-year Treasury rates, recession—not looking good for the office.
 Income returns are no longer near all-time lows due to the property write-downs.

 13. APARTMENT: Income returns have increased due to a 9% decrease in property values over the last 3 quarters.

 14. APARTMENT: Total annual returns will fall off FAST as prior high-quarter returns are not maintained.

 15. RETAIL: Income returns which had been slowly increasing decreased in Q2 in spite of recent negative appreciation returns.

 16. RETAIL: COVID was NOT good for retail which is very slowly recovering.
-Retail properties did not have valuation spikes leading up to and during the COVID time period.
+Retail properties did not have valuation spikes during the COVID time period.

 Economist Bill Knudson provides regular economic analysis.

 Check out the home page to sign up for our weekly newsletter.